Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 At this point we will use a conformal expansion in order to incorporate the analyticity properties of the partial wave, taking advantage of the fact that it is analytic in the whole plane except for the cuts shown in the upper panel of Fig.~\ref{fig:anstrucpw}.
 The conformal expansions we are interested in for $\pi K$ scattering are explained in detail in~\ref{app:conformal}, and they are of the type

-Generically, $F(s)=1$, except for scalar waves, which have an Adler zero at $s_{Adler}$, in which case $F(s)=1/(s-s_{Adler})$, and for waves that exhibit a clear narrow resonance and whose phase shift crosses $\pi/2$ at $m_r$, in which case $F(s)=(s-m_r^2)$.
+Generically, we set $F(s)=1$.
+For scalar waves, which have an Adler zero at $s_{Adler}$, we take $F(s)=1/(s-s_{Adler})$, as well as $F(s)=(s-m_r^2)$ for waves that exhibit a clear narrow resonance and whose phase shift crosses $\pi/2$ at $m_r$.
 The conformal variable is defined as:

 This change of variables, which maps the complex $s$-plane into the unit circle, is relatively similar to those used for $\pi\pi$ scattering in \cite{Pelaez:2004vs,Caprini:2008fc} or $\pi K$ scattering in \cite{Cherry:2000ut}, and is explained in detail in \ref{app:conformal}.
 Suffices here to say that such a conformal expansion ensures a rapid convergence of the series.
-Thus, in practice we will find that no more than three $B_i$ coefficients are needed for the fits to each wave in the elastic region.
+Thus, in practice, we will find that no more than three $B_i$ coefficients are needed for the fits to each wave in the elastic region.
 Note that, for each partial wave, the $s_0$ and $\alpha$ constants are fixed, not fitted.
-The intuitive meaning of the other parameters is that $s_0$ sets the maximum energy at which this mapping is applicable on the real axis, whereas $\alpha$ fixes the energy around which the expansion is centered.
+The intuitive meaning of these two parameters is that $s_0$ sets the maximum energy at which this mapping is applicable on the real axis, whereas $\alpha$ fixes the energy around which the expansion is centered.
 As explained in \ref{app:conformal}, they are chosen so that the region where data exist lies well inside the convergence region $\vert \omega\vert<1$ and with a fairly symmetric distribution of the data on the left and the right sides of the center of the expansion.

 {\em \underline{Partial waves in inelastic regions}}\\